Reyhannaaa/Process-Threads/README.md

 at first n would be given to your code that is the number of consumers and the n following lines are their order with either 1 or 2,that means 1 is the sandwich that the first chef makes and so on.

-and the output lines will show the number of ingredients they needed.
+At the end of each line will be written the time elapsed from the beginning of the program to that moment (in seconds).
+ In line n+1 th, the remaining amount of each raw material should be written in the following format: